-"Judged by the Law of Liberty" - Jas 2:1-17 - Sept 6, 2009
+"Freedom" - Jas 2:1-17 - Sept 6, 2015

 Well, I did it to myself again.
 At the beginning of the week, before the pressure had really started to build in a week full of pressures, I was all fresh, and keen, and eager to do good.
 In this almost euphoric state of naivety I looked at the suggested readings for this week, and thought perhaps I should preach on the text from James.
 Why?
 Not sure ... it was, I think, a mixture of feeling like some of you may have thought I dissed the letter of James a bit in the scripture intros last week and wanting to do something a bit fresh, a bit new, in preaching.